 Some solo travelers talked to me about something bothering them : eating alone at the restaurant.
 It has a name, solomangarephobia.
 It’s not bothering them because they’d like to have someone with them at the restaurant, but they’re afraid of what people might think about them.
 They don’t wanna look like weirdos.
 Personally, I ate hundreds of times alone, and it never bothered me.
 I find a strategic place where I can watch people, and sometimes I talk with the staff.
 In fact, I didn’t even know several solo travelers feel uncomfortable eating outside alone.
 Not me.
 And the other customers don’t even pay attention to you… Same thing at the bar, I had a drink dozens of times on my own, and it never bothered me either.
 You meet people sometimes, and in some areas of the world, intrigued locals (or even the staff) will walk up to you to know more about you.

-All right, that’s cool to travel solo, but don’t you get bored a little bit sometimes?
-In my case no. I alternate between moments alone and with other travelers.
+Depends on your temperament and what you’re looking for.
+Some people swear they’ll never travel solo, others hate to be traveling wirh people.
+I noticed introverts have an easier time traveling alone.
+Some people ask “That’s cool to travel solo, but don’t you get bored a little bit sometimes?“ In my case no. I alternate between moments alone and with other travelers.
 When I’m alone, I keep busy by doing various things.
 Not just visiting cities, planning my trip or finding accommodation but even during quieter times, I’m working on the blog, I read a lot (other blogs -not just travel blogs-, press articles, books…), I listen to podcasts, sometimes I listen to music… No time to get bored!

 I’m well aware that solo travel is not meant for everybody.
 Actually travel full stop neither.
 Some people want to travel solo but can’t because of personal issues, I also get it.
 But if you really want to go somewhere, and no one around you seems to be motivated/to have the time, etc… Go by yourself!
 Or you’ll regret it for a long time in the future.
 If you’re constantly waiting for others to go somewhere, you’ll never go anywhere!
+Don’t worry, it’s not weird!
+Thousands of people travel alone!
 I realized solo travel is a lot less complicated than I thought.
 And the personal growth it gives you is just incredible.
 Just to clarify one thing : you don’t need to go to the other end of the planet, and you don’t need to leave for months.
 Just a weekend, or ten days a few hours away by car is enough.
 But I think you need to try solo travel at least once in your life.

 Have you ever traveled by yourself?
 What do you think of solo travel?
 Let me know!
 By the way, if you’re planning a trip, my travel resources page can help you out!
 And before hitting the road, don’t forget to take a travel insurance!